dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 » Extreme-case bugs: These bugs rear their ugly heads when you encounter

-data you didn’t anticipate, such as very large or very small numbers.
+data you didn't anticipate, such as very large or very small numbers.

 » Wrong data-type bugs: This type of bug occurs when you try to process data